 To successfully pivot their businesses toward recovery amid these challenges, leaders must practice open communication.
 They must show their teams that no matter the situation, the company will remain agile and adjust — whether by creating new action plans or hiring new talent.

-In part two of our three-phased framework for leading through the crisis, we have curated the best and brightest thinking and the pragmatic steps leaders can take to stabilize their businesses.
+In part two of our framework for leading through the crisis, we have curated the best and brightest thinking and the pragmatic steps leaders can take to stabilize their businesses.
 “Survival mode” has passed, but there is still plenty of work to be done.
-We must now pivot to face the latest challenges and opportunities head-on, setting the new standard for brilliance along the way
+We must now pivot to face the latest challenges and opportunities head-on, setting the new standard for brilliance along the way.

-Phase One: Pivot
+Phase Two: Pivot

 Engage to Unleash Potential